 3. Cinematic Techniques: Skillful use of cinematography, sound design, and editing can enhance the realism of a film or TV show, even when the narrative delves into the wondrous.

-As technology and storytelling techniques continue to evolve, so too will the ways in which filmmakers and storytellers engage audiences, asking them to suspend their disbelief in new and exciting ways.
+As technology and storytelling techniques continue to evolve, so too will the ways in which filmmakers and storytellers try to get us to buy into their work.

 Let us know if we've suspended your disbelief in the comments.